-You must apply and be accepted to the Master of Arts in History program to earn both the J.D. and M.A. in History.
-You must also get permission from the school of law registrar and the Associate Dean for Academic Affairs to participate in the combined degree program.
+You must apply and be accepted to the College of Arts & Sciences Master of Arts in History program to earn both the J.D. and M.A. in History.
+You must also get permission from the school of law registrar and the Associate Dean for Academic Affairs to participate in the dual degree program.

 Tuition for history classes taken during the fall and spring semesters is covered by your law school tuition.
 Classes taken during the summer and winter terms are not covered in your law school tuition.